Youmy001/apine-framework/README.md

 ## Manually Start a Project

-First of all, in order to use APIne Framwork, you must copy this file to the root of your project :
+First of all, in order to use APIne Framework, you must copy this file to the root of your project :

 - apine-framework/Installation/htacess_template.php